yeroc-sebrof/curl-quiz/README.md

 ### Running locally

-If you would like to do this CTF locally, write the following commands on the command line:
+If you would like to do this CTF locally, write the following commands on the command line, (first ensuring that both docker and docker-compose are installed)

 1. `git clone https://github.com/yeroc-sebrof/curl-quiz.git`
 2. `cd curl-quiz`